susanmarie87/Wild_Boutique/README.md

 _________________________
 ## UNRESOLVED ISSUES

 Product detail CSS not picking up.
+Out of nowhere they have just disappeared and my brain is shutting down.
+It cannot process anything else before the deadline what-so-ever.

 - Flake8 errors.
 The absolute bane of my existence.
 It tells me I have something imported but unused.
 I remove the import, my code breaks.
 I put the import back in.
 The code works, the error stays.
 For example my settings.py file is crying about env being imported but not used.
 I remove the rnv import and it was unable to locate my contact app.
 I reinstall the env import and it my contact app was located.
 This happens with the majority of imports I remove so I am just going to have to stick with an error.

 - Along with the line too long issues and doctrings.
 I ran out of time trying to solve all of these issues.
-I wish there would have been better coverage of working through these errors.

 Settings.py warning for import env but import env is used so I ignored that.